 I am a computer science graduate from École normale supérieure (ENS) in Rennes and from MPRI, a highly competitive computer science master from parisian top universities.
 I am currenlty working as a Junior Researcher for the IOTA Foundation, a leader non-profit institution in the field of DLT (distributed ledger technology).

 I have experience in research in blockchain, networking and applied cryptography.
 I have been working last year on Verifiable Delay Functions (VDF) and low level implementation as well as their integration in the IOTA protocol and have published several papers on the subject.
-I have experience with theoretical studies, in-depth understanding of multi-precision computing libraries such as GMP and excellent interpersonal skills.
+I have experience with theoretical studies, in-depth understanding of multi-precision computing libraries such as OpenSSL and excellent interpersonal skills.

-I will start PhD studies after my master's graduation under the direction of David Naccache at ENS Paris and am looking for an internship for spring and summer quarters 2021 in the Bay Area.
+I will start PhD studies after my master's graduation under the direction of David Naccache at ENS Paris

 As part of this team, I have participated in various projects